 This is the modus operandi for my Comte Cheese Souffle with Prosciutto:

-Butter small ramekins or 1 larger bowl and then cover with crushed corn flakes or bread crumbs.
+Butter small ramekins or a large one and then cover with crushed corn flakes or bread crumbs.
 Make a sauce from butter, flour, milk, cheese, ham, mustard and parsley.
 Separate eggs, beat egg whites stiff and add both yolks and egg white to cooled cheese sauce.
 Pour sauce in ramekins (large or small) and bake and serve immediately.
 Enjoy!

 Comte Cheese Souffle with Prosciutto